 How to Pick the Right Sock Organizer?

-If you have several thick socks, they may not fit in the organizer you choose.
+If you have several thick socks, they may not fit in your chosen organizer.
 Determine how many thicker socks you have before buying the correct type of sock organizers to organize socks.

 Also, if you have stockings, tights, or leg warmers, you can add them to these organizers but consider the thickness and how long they are.
 Pantyhose and tights fold up a little thicker than the standard socks.